alash3al/alash3al/README.md

 - ⚡ Fun fact: ...
 -->

-> I'm Mohamed Al Ashaal, a software engineer who like building apps in his free-time, programming is my hobby, I'm following this quote "What I cannot build, I don't understand"
+Simply I'm a software engineer who follows this quote "what I cannot create i do not understand"